camonet/Portfolio/README.md

 - In the same repository, several different maps were created to showcase using different geoJSON polygon formats

 ## [Statistics and R](https://github.com/camonet/mechaCar_statistical_analysis)
 This comprehensive project showcases R being used to perform various statistical analyses using structured and semi-structured datasets (in csv and JSON formats, as well as built in R datasets).
 Data was selected from each table using various functions, using bracket notation, using the $ operator, with logic, and with the subset() and sample() funcitons.
 The Tidyverse package was used to transform, group, and reshape data to suit the needs of the analysis.
-Functions used were included mutate(), group_by(), summarize(), gather(), spread(), and more.
-To visualize data, R's ggplot library was used to create various graphs with different aestheitcs.
+Functions used included mutate(), group_by(), summarize(), gather(), spread(), and more.
+To visualize data, R's ggplot library was used to create various graphs with different aesthetics.
 The analysis portion of the project required a working knowledge of different statistical test types, data types, data testing procedures (testing for normality, skew, etc), as well as understanding the results of statistical tests.

 ## [Advanced Data Storage and Retrieval](https://github.com/camonet/surfs_up)